Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

 \subsection{Quantum Max-flow/Min-cut}

 The quantum max-flow min-cut(QMF/QMC) conjecture was first presented in \cite{QMF}.
-Then in \cite{Cui:2015pla} Cui et al. showed that this conjecture dose not hold in general, but under some given conditions it is valid.
-There are two versions of this conjecture, we first review it by mean of introducing the first version.
+Then in \cite{Cui:2015pla} Cui et al. showed that this conjecture dose not hold in general, except for some given conditions.
+There are two versions of this conjecture, we first review the first version.